 Assets and long positions are measured at a bid price; liabilities and short positions are measured at an asking price.
+For netting positions average market prices are used to measure net risk positions and the "buy" or "sell" price is only applied to the respective net open position.
 Fair values reflect the credit risk of the instrument and include adjustments to take account of the credit risk of the Bank and counterparty where appropriate.
 Fair value estimates obtained from models are adjusted for any other factors, such as liquidity risk or model uncertainties, to the extent that the Bank believes a third-party market participant would take them into account in pricing a transaction.